LIPS-scheme/lips/docs/docs/lips/embeding-repl.md

 ## Include Prism files

-[PrismJS](https://prismjs.com/) is a library that you can use for the syntax hightlighting.
+[PrismJS](https://prismjs.com/) is a library that you can use for the syntax highlighting.
 It has generic Scheme support, but LIPS tweak that a bit and add support for LIPS Scheme specific syntax like literal Regular Expressions, or object literals.